Best internet plans for gaming in Australia: supercharge your online play

 (Image credit: Getty Images)

-In theory, if you have the NBN equipment already installed at your address, the process of switching NBN providers should be relatively easy and can usually be processed in less than a day.
+In theory, if you have the NBN equipment installed at your address, switching NBN providers should be relatively straightforward, with most changes typically processed in less than a day.

-We’ve conducted a deep dive into the current state of NBN plans in relation to gaming, using data published by the Australian Competition and Consumer Commission, along with community feedback and other performance metrics (explained below), to come up with these recommendations.
+In this exclusive guide to all things Internet for gaming, we've conducted a deep dive into the current state of NBN plans, using data published by the Australian Competition and Consumer Commission (ACCC).
+We've also considered community feedback and other performance metrics (explained further down) to come up with these top recommendations below.

 Best NBN plans for gaming: our picks

-The ACCC results in question relate to latency, and in the latest report published in December 2022, Superloop was found to have the lowest average latency of any Australian NBN provider at 8.3 milliseconds.
-Superloop has said (opens in new tab) it’s able to achieve lower latency because its entire fibre network is connected to all 121 Points of Interconnect (POI) around Australia, meaning there are no extra stops in the transmission of data.
+Superloop has said it’s able to achieve these low latency figures because its entire fibre network is connected to all 121 Points of Interconnect (POI) around Australia, meaning there are no extra stops in the transmission of data.

 Aussie Broadband is another highly recommended NBN provider by Aussie gamers, and it makes strong claims (opens in new tab) about how well its network routing is optimised for gaming.
 This includes establishing “international transit links into major gaming regions such as the USA and South East Asia.”
 Essentially, Aussie Broadband will endeavour to find the quickest route between you and popular gaming servers.